saiakarsh193/GenVox/dev_log.md

 **{Akarsh}**
 - Added `CheckpointManager()` in `Trainer` that will handle file saving for top n checkpoints based on the loss value.
 - Added `WandbLogger()` in `Trainer` that will handle `wandb` logging and syncing.
+- Added `use_g2p` and updated `TextProcessor` pipeline.
+- Added `g2p_en` by Park Kyu Byong ([src](https://github.com/Kyubyong/g2p)).
+- *NOTE*:
+  - Consider on the fly loading of tokens and mel feats generation (along with resampling and trimming).
+This will save space, but we wont have control over size of audio.